Motiva/vtkESQui/Documentation/Guide/guide_en.rst

 vtkBioEngInterface
 ..................

-This interface enables tehe access to the vtkbioeng collision detection library.
+This interface enables the access to the vtkbioeng collision detection library.
 In a few words, the object collision models are translated to its defined position, and then evaluated to check if they intersect between each other.

 For more info on this collision library refer to http://sourceforge.net/projects/vtkbioeng/

 Haptics
 -------

+Haptic devices, or haptics, are a tactile feedback device that takes advantage of a user's sense of touch by applying forces, vibrations, and/or motions to the user.
+This package contains all the required class to integrate the use of haptic devices into the *vtkESQui* platform.

 vtkHaptic
 .........